Madelene/merge-conflicts/README.md

 Demo repo for [today's class](http://training.github.com/classes/free/#July-29-2015) on fixing merge conflicts.
-Feel free to fork!
+Feel free to fork; this repo will be deleted in about a week.

 ### Notes
 - [Git documentation](http://git-scm.com/docs)